epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 4. Checking data/code that is brought in or out of SRCP to make sure it does not contain anything it shouldn't

 .. note::
-   Data Managers (and users) connect to a remote desktop session, this uses a dedicate noded which is paid for on an annual basis.
+   When Data Managers (and users) connect to a remote desktop session, this uses a dedicate node (or cores on a node) which is paid for on an annual basis.
 Therefore there is currently no hourly charge for using SRCP (although this may be reviewed)

 Prerequisites
 -------------